NHSDigital/nhs-app-sample-web-integration/docs/README.md

 ## Error Handling

-### Errors from NHS Login
+### Errors from NHS login

-In the event NHS Login can authorize the user but there was an error facilitating the request, the configured `return_uri` will be redirected to with additional query pramaters indicating why the login request could not be fulfilled.
+In the event NHS login can authorize the user but there was an error facilitating the request, the configured `return_uri` will be redirected to with additional query pramaters indicating why the login request could not be fulfilled.

-For example - the user has not accepted NHS Login's Terms & Conditions:
+For example - the user has not accepted NHS login's Terms & Conditions:

 `https://localhost:8443/auth-return?error=access_denied&error_description=ConsentNotGiven&state=A`

 ### invalid_redirect_uri error

-You click continue to NHS Login and receive the following error:
+You click continue to NHS login and receive the following error:
 `{"error": "invalid_redirect_uri", "state": "A"}`

-When you initiate a redirect to NHS Login to allow the user to sign in, the redirect_uri you pass must be whitelisted by NHS Login.
+When you initiate a redirect to NHS login to allow the user to sign in, the redirect_uri you pass must be whitelisted by NHS login.
 For default dev, the passed redirect_uri is <https://localhost:8443/auth-return>.